oanegros/Blender_for_Biologists_2023/lessons/0b_loading 3D data.md

 - Data should be a .tif zstack in RGB Color mode
 - It is easier to work with if your data is already normalized before running `zstacker_wrapper`
 - Any vdb >2048 axis length in any direction [will crash blender](https://projects.blender.org/blender/blender/issues/83942) currently <details><summary> About the crash</summary> This is an issue with Eevee and viewport rendering volumes as a dense 3D texture, which has a max size.
 Thus, Cycles can actually handle bigger datasets, but this can be very inconvenient as blender will crash immediately when accidentally opening a non-cycles viewport.
 The preferred route will be an extension of `zstacker_wrapper` to include automatic cropping into smaller separate volumes and parenting them together, see issue #1 </details>
-- <details><summary>Advanced</summary> The vdb format is optimized for sparse volumes with big empty areas, and making your volumes sparse allows you to load in bigger data.
+- <details><summary>Advanced</summary> The vdb format is optimized for sparse volumes with big empty areas.
 This is changed by thresholding your data with the -t flag in the zstacker utility, however, full sparse volume support in Blender is not enabled, and most of the gain will probably be in Cycles. </details>

 With the paths set to the correct filepaths, run the script by pressing the play button in the top row.